Maarrk/lidia/README.md

 ## Acknowledgements

-This software was developed in [Dipartimento di Scienze e Tecnologie Aerospaziali (DAER)](https://www.aero.polimi.it/) of Politecnico di Milano
+This software was developed in [Department of Aerospace Science and Technology](https://www.aero.polimi.it/) of Politecnico di Milano

 ## License